Macy's rising inventory rings warning bells for dept stores

-Mounting inventory at Macy's Inc (M.N) portends a tough holiday quarter for U.S. department store operators as they compete with home improvement and electronics retailers for the attention of thrifty customers.
+Nov 11 Mounting inventory at Macy's Inc portends a tough holiday quarter for U.S. department store operators as they compete with home improvement and electronics retailers for the attention of thrifty customers.

 Inventory was up 4.6 percent at the end of October - 3.1 percent on a comparable basis - after the warmest fall quarter in 25 years hit sales of winter clothing and footwear.
 A strong dollar also kept many tourists away from Macy's biggest stores.